mikebiz/data-ai-strategy/docs/Microsoft Data AI Strategy.md

 These diagrams provide a visual framework for incorporating Data-Oriented Design principles effectively into Microsoft's AI and data pipeline strategy, clearly illustrating efficiency, optimization, and scalability benefits.

-user
-Are you familiar with the work in this link?  https://johnfarrier.com/branch-prediction-the-definitive-guide-for-high-performance-c/

-ChatGPT
-Yes—I’m familiar with John Farrier’s article **“Branch Prediction: The Definitive Guide for High‑Performance C++”**, published about four months ago citeturn0search0.
-He dives deep into branch prediction mechanics, showing how mispredictions can seriously impact performance in latency-sensitive systems and offering clear techniques for writing branch-friendly C++ code.
+John Farrier’s article **“Branch Prediction: The Definitive Guide for High‑Performance C++”**, published about four months ago, dives deep into branch prediction mechanics, showing how mispredictions can seriously impact performance in latency-sensitive systems and offering clear techniques for writing branch-friendly C++ code.

 ### 🎯 Key Takeaways from Farrier’s Guide:
 - **Why branch prediction matters**: Modern CPUs heavily rely on predicting `if/else` decisions to maintain pipeline throughput.
 Mis-predictions can stall pipelines for 10–20 cycles—or more—on deep pipelines citeturn0search0turn0search20.